The best 15 museums in Edinburgh

 One of the most interesting episodes you’ll learn about is the Darien Expedition, a failed attempt to set up a Scottish colony in Panama that helped lead to the establishment of the United Kingdom.

 The museum might not be in our kids’ section, but we know they’ll love it too.
 Who wouldn’t be thrilled to meet Dolly the sheep?
-And as a public museum, entrance is free.
+And as a public museum, entrance is free, making visiting museums one of the best free things to do in Edinburgh!
 You’ve really got no excuse for skipping this one.

 Museum of Edinburgh